 Head south for the final stretch.
 The Castello district in the morning, the lagoons in the afternoon, a long dinner in the Marina quarter.
 Fly home on day thirteen feeling like the trip moved at exactly the right pace.

-Is This Trip Right for Families?
-And for Couples?
+Is This Trip Right for Families and Couples?

 It works for both.
 Genuinely.
 For different reasons.